-However, this is highly unlikely, and your pert will probably be fine to move to Europe with you.
+However, this is highly unlikely, and your pet will be able to move to Europe in 2022.
 So, the next thing to do is to book an appointment at the vets for your dog, cat and/or ferret, as you need to ask for a rabies vaccination.

 Some veterinarians will provide just one, others recommend a course of two injections.
 Please remember that animals cannot receive a rabies vaccine before 3 months old.
 Also, you cannot leave the UK for another EU country, until 21 days after the primary vaccination.
 The day after the vaccination has been done is counted as Day One.

 Whilst you’re at the vets, you should also ask them to prepare an Animal Health Certificate (AHC).
 Which will mean having your dog, cat and/or ferret microchipped – if not chipped already.
 The AHC must be produced no more than 10 days before you plan to travel.
 The only other requirement is for the animal to be wormed, depending on the country you are going to.
 This will need to be detailed on the animal health certificate.